Yello: Live performances

-The band's first live performance was on the 18th of September 1978 at the Cinema Forum in Zurich titled "Dead Cat".
-The performance was originally 15-minutes long and only showed Meier, due to Boris' stage fright at the time.
+The band's first live performance was on 18 September 1978 at the Cinema Forum in Zurich titled "Dead Cat".
+The performance was originally 15 minutes long and only showed Meier, due to Boris' stage fright at the time.
 Out of the fifteen minutes of the performance, only four minutes have been publicly circulated on the internet.
 It has never been released on other formats.

-Their second live performance was in December 1983 at the Roxy Club, where they played a more techno-like remix of Bostitch.
-It's another 15-minute performance hosted by Dianne Brill.
+Their second live performance was in December 1983 at the Roxy Club, where they played a more techno-like remix of "Bostich".
+It is another 15-minute performance hosted by Dianne Brill.
 This time Boris is showing himself too.
 The single is available as a clear vinyl in the remaster series.

-Their most recent live performance was on third of November 2017 in Berlin, where they played their older and newer songs with additional musicians and background vocalists.
+Their most recent live performance was on 3 November 2017 in Berlin, where they played their older and newer songs with additional musicians and background vocalists.